Columbo gets on the case of a psychiatrist who uses hypnosis to deadly effect, in A Deadly State of Mind.

 Finally, not a coincidence but a similarity to How to Dial a Murder, which came three years later.
 In both episodes the killer commits murder by telephone, using a trigger word to set death in motion.

-This episode also draws a parallel with the pilot, which also features a murderous psychiatrist.
+This episode also draws a parallel with the pilot episode, which also features a murderous psychiatrist.